SAP/spartacus-docs/_pages/home/updating-to-version-6/css-changes-in-version-6.md

 ---
-title: Changes to Styles in 6.0
+title: Changes to Styles in Spartacus 6.0
 ---

 The following styling changes were in made in Spartacus 6.0.